Anyone want UNLIMITED grilled steak, pork and seafood? YES PLEASE!

 They served the vegetables first with an assortment of petchay, water crest, and cabbage with a side of lobster balls, crab sticks, and enoki mushrooms.
 All the vegetables were fresh.
 After a few minutes, they finally served the beef.
 We were so overwhelmed with a mountain of thin beef strips that lay before us.

 The sliced beef strips were of high quality, and very thinly sliced.
 You only needed a minute of cooking before consuming this tasty beef.
 I wanted to eat more vegetables, but somehow the meat kept calling back to me.
 It was tender, flavorful, and fulfilling.
-The warm and tasty broth, with the variety of vegetables, was a real treat.
+The warm and tasty broth, with a variety of vegetables, was a real treat.

 At the end of the meal, we were handed two melon flavored Melona ice cream.
 It was a nice surprise after the hearty meal.